xonq/mycotools/mycotools/USAGE.md

 [interfacing](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md#interfacing)

 #### FUNGI
-To initialize a curated database of all NCBI and MycoCosm (JGI) fungal genomes:
+To initialize a curated database of all NCBI and MycoCosm (JGI) fungal genomes; note, JGI downloading is limited to one file per minute, so initialization will take multiple days and can be resumed with `-r YYYYmmdd`:

 ```bash
 mtdb update -i <INIT DIRECTORY>